Thursday, July 7, 2016

 The pilgrims cut off the noses and ears of Quakers who refused to become puritans.
 They considered Indians as godless heathens and crushed to death any they found guilty of any crime.
 They executed in horrible fashion people they deemed to be witches, many of whom were guilty of nothing more than disagreeing with the Puritans way of worshiping God.

 Roger Williams, an Anglican minister who read Greek and Hebrew, disagreed with the Puritans watchdog ethic of combining Church and State.
-He wasn’t executed; he was simply banished… kicked out of his home, and Massachusetts, in the dead of winter, forced to travel over 100 miles through a snowstorm.
+He wasn’t executed; he was simply banished… kicked out of his home, and out of Massachusetts, in the dead of winter, forced to travel over 100 miles through a snowstorm.
 Fortunately for Williams he - unlike the puritans – had treated the Indians with respect, so they took care of him.
 He founded Rhode Island on freedom of thought and worship and separation of Church and State.

 A good guy, right?
 Well… Two years later, in 1637, he helped persuade those same Indians to join an attack on the defenseless women and children of another Indian tribe in Mystic, Connecticut.
 The puritan captain in charge of the massacre and his sidekick, the ‘reverend’ Cotton Mather, called it – big surprise – ‘The Lord’s judgment on the heathen,’ and the governor of Massachusetts instituted the actual first Thanksgiving feast to thank God for annihilating those 700 pesky Pequot Indians.

 I know, I know, it’s all ancient history, right?
-Easy to throw stones, we weren’t there; we don’t know how we would have behaved in the same circumstances… BUT: whether your church today calls itself Episcopalian, Lutheran, Presbyterian, Methodist or Baptist - in short, Protestant, You have to accept that this is your history.
+Easy to throw stones, we weren’t there; we don’t know how we would have behaved in the same circumstances… BUT: whether your church today calls itself Episcopalian, Lutheran, Presbyterian, Methodist or Baptist - in short, Protestant, you have to accept that this is your history.

 This is why Revelation 18:4 doesn't say, 'You're okay, as long as you don't do those things anymore.'
 No, it says,"Get out of her, my people, if you do not want to share with her in her sins."

-Please leave a comment.
+Feel free to leave a comment.

 Bill K. Underwood is a columnist and author of several books.
-You can support this channel by clicking on this link to Amazon.com.
+You can help support this site by clicking on this link to Amazon.com.